LuisYonOfficial/PHM-Hardware/README.md

 <img width="1649" height="963" alt="image" src="https://github.com/user-attachments/assets/5d89ea2a-71a1-4ed1-b716-e1602b6de3e8" />

 Some updates that could be made for the future:
+- Add Fusing to Power Supply w/ either aftermarket AC Adapter inline or in phase converter
 - ESC inverter bridge was used as the Switching Device Under Load (DC-AC) in the interest of cost and time (https://www.amazon.com/dp/B00XKX5TBE?lv=shuf&channelId=500&plpRedirect=mhFallback.)
 Could move towards a VESC or a higher power switching device.
 - Update PCB to have flush connection to sensor breakout boards or integrate into board design rather than conneciton through header pins
 - Have an updated test chamber rig setup with new artifical humidity chamber settings
 - Update the load type to be motor-to-motor with an automated current step up and down for an accurate profile.
 - Develop a closer to real life curve for the Coffin-Manson Equation Prediction with a longer 24-hour run time.
 - Update repo with eq. instituting humidity and additional modfiiers.
+- Integrate alarm into pcb